Tilting Point will spend $29 million to promote Disruptor Beam’s mobile game Star Trek: Timelines

 Star Trek: Timelines is a free-to-play game that came out for iOS and Android in early 2016.
 It features characters and ships from across all Star Trek shows and eras.
 Players can spend real money to randomly unlock crew members and ships.

-The deal value could increase based on the additional scale that Tilting Point can achieve for Star Trek Timelines through its user acquisition (UA) efforts.
-It follows on the success of an agreement signed last year between the two companies in which New York-based Tilting Point funded UA for Boston-area Disruptor Beam, which also counts the long-running Game of Thrones Ascent in its portfolio.
+The deal’s value could increase based on the additional scale that Tilting Point can achieve for Star Trek Timelines through its user acquisition (UA) efforts.
+It follows on the success of an agreement signed last year between the two companies in which New York-based Tilting Point funded UA for Boston-area Disruptor Beam, which also counts the long-running Game of Thrones: Ascent in its portfolio.

-Under the new arrangement, Tilting Point will not only fund the growth of Star Trek Timelines, but also handle the game’s marketing, sales, and distribution.
-Star Trek Timelines has been downloaded nearly 6 million times since its debut on mobile devices in early 2016, reaching the Top 50 Grossing games list and earning over $72 million to date.
+Under the new arrangement, Tilting Point will not only fund the growth of Star Trek: Timelines but also handle the game’s marketing, sales, and distribution.
+Star Trek: Timelines has been downloaded nearly 6 million times since its debut on mobile devices in early 2016, reaching the Top 50 Grossing games list and earning over $72 million to date.

 “Our expanded partnership with Tilting Point will drive significant growth for Disruptor Beam for years to come,” said Jon Radoff, CEO of Disruptor Beam, in a statement.
 “First, it provides the growth capital necessary to reach the global Star Trek audience.
 Second, we’re excited to begin co-developing an additional licensed game that builds on our expertise in the character-collecting genre, continuing our mission of bringing fans deeper into the worlds that they love.”